madrobby/zepto/form/_posts/1900-01-01-serializeArray.md

   serializeArray() ⇒ array
 ---

-Serialize form into an array of Objects with `name` and `value` properties.
-It skips disabled form controls, buttons, and unchecked radio buttons/checkboxes.
+Serialize form into an array of objects with `name` and `value` properties.
+Disabled form controls, buttons, and unchecked radio buttons/checkboxes are skipped.
 The result doesn't include data from file inputs.

 {% highlight js %}